tomkerkhove/promitor/docs/configuration/metrics/storage-queue.md

 - `sasToken` - The SAS token used to access the queue/account

 Supported metrics:
-- MessageCount
-- TimeSpentInQueue

-TimeSpentInQueue - Time in seconds that the oldest message has been waiting in the queue to be processed.
+- `TimeSpentInQueue` - Time in seconds that the oldest message has been waiting in the queue to be processed.
+- `MessageCount`

 Example:
 ```yaml